BKWLD/nuxt-page-transition-and-anchor-handler/README.md

 ## Install

 1. Add `nuxt-page-transition-and-anchor-handler` to your `modules` array
-2. Add the following to your Nuxt "Page"s `asyncData`:
+2. Add the following to your Nuxt "Pages" `asyncData`:
 ```js
 {
 	asyncData: function({app}) {